 Mr Wilkins denies a charge of drinking and driving.

-Tests taken at a police station showed he was almost three times the legal limit.'Strong smell of liquor'
+Tests taken at a police station showed he was almost three times the legal limit.

 The former England midfielder was arrested on 7 May last year after his car was seen "weaving" down the road at about 01:45 BST, the court heard.